-The $149 price point is pretty competitive and the V2 Pro Series 7 is an good option for an all-in-one but if you will be using it mostly for dry herb, I recommend checking out a couple different options.
+The $149 price point is pretty competitive and the V2 Pro Series 7 is a good option for an all-in-one but if you will be using it mostly for dry herb, I recommend checking out a couple of different options.

 Next up is the Arizer Air.
 If you are looking for the best dry herb vapor quality in this price range you should go for the Air.
 The Air only costs $169 if you use the coupon code ‘AIR’ but it has better vapor quality than almost any portable unit under $300.
 The main downside is that it does have a glass stem, so its a bit cumbersome to carry in your pocket on the go

-If you are looking for an on the go portable, the Pax 2 recently was dropped to $199 and its tough to beat.
-The vapor quality is better than the V2 S7 by a lot, it very simple and easy to use, its extremely reliable and comes with a 10 year warranty.
+If you are looking for an on-the-go portable, the Pax 2 recently was dropped to $149 and its tough to beat.
+The vapor quality is better than the V2 S7 by a lot, it very simple and easy to use, it’s extremely reliable and comes with a 10-year warranty.

-Lastly, check out my best portable vape article if you want to read more about my very favorite dry herb vaporizers.
+Lastly, check out my favorite dry herb vaporizers.